muratk3n/thirdwave/en/README.md

 popular vote and the electoral result, but that'll push the candidates care more about individual states which IMO is a good thing.
 Also the system makes democracy more indirect rather than direct and that again is *awesome*.
-The system is perfect the way it is.
+The system is great the way it is.

 ---